Fall 2014 – Summer 2015

 For more information about Academic Standing, see www.mcgill.ca/engineering/student/sao/policies/academic.

-If you do not obtain a sessional grade point average (GPA at the end of Fall and Winter terms combined) of 1.50, you will be required to withdraw from the Faculty.
+If you do not obtain a sessional grade point average (GPA at the end of Fall and Winter terms combined) of at least 1.50, you will be required to withdraw from the Faculty.
 If your sessional GPA is between 1.50 and 1.99, you will be permitted to continue with your program, but you must obtain a subsequent sessional GPA of 2.50 or a Cumulative GPA (CGPA) of 2.00.
 You must have a CGPA of 2.00 to be considered for graduation.
 Students who are required to withdraw from the Faculty may be authorized to continue in their program by the Faculty Admissions Committee if there are exceptional reasons for the required withdrawal.